meaganmb/pandas-challenge/README.md

-# pandas-challenge
+# Pandas-challenge; Heroes of Pymoli
-The is homework 4 in the UCI data analytics boot camp
+The is homework 4 in the UCI data analytics boot camp.

 ## Written Report
 * From the data, we observed that most of the purchases (84%) were done by males